ThuraMinThein/ThuraMinThein/README.md

 <h2 align="left">Thura Min Thein</h2>

 <p>
-  A nineteen-year-old boy.
   Currently a Backend developer at YEC, since 2024 April 1.<br/>
   Mainly focus on Backend development with NestJs, Gin and Spring Boot.<br/>
   I also work on Fontend with ReactJs.
 I use React Native for mobile development.<br/>